 This is a great way to make new friends and find a new hobby.
-Even better, if it’s something you’ve always fancied but haven’t had the time to do, or don’t live near a choir, now’s your chance to join one.
-The BBC website can help you find a choir and sing with people nationwide.
+If it’s something you’ve always fancied but haven’t had the time to do or don’t live near a choir, now’s your chance to join a virtual one.

 Be part of an online book club

 All you readers out there will love connecting with an online book club.
-It’s easy to join one, there’s a few mentioned in this article by The Guardian, or why not start your own book club?
 It can combine a passion for literature with a great way to meet new, like-minded people.
-There are loads nationwide and the best bit is you don’t even have to leave your own armchair to join in.
+It’s easy to join one – there are a few mentioned in this article by The Guardian, or why not start your own book club?
+The best bit is you don’t even have to leave your own armchair to join in.
 What’s not to love?

 Enjoy exercise with Joe Wicks